Spooky Season in Ontario: Haunted Tours, Chilling Events and Family Fun

 Set in rural Ontario, Diablo Manor offers an evening unlike any other.
 Hosted by Scott McClelland, the creator of Carnival Diablo and star of The Paranormal Show, this intimate experience is limited to just eight guests.
 Evenings include a guided tour of the manor’s eerie curiosities, devilish hors d’oeuvres, a delightfully sinister dinner, and a diabolical dessert.
 The night culminates with McClelland’s infamous supernatural performance and a séance that lingers long after the lights go out.
 Running on select dates in September and October, Diablo Manor promises an unforgettable blend of decadence, theatre, and the paranormal.

-Cannamore Orchards Acres of Terror
+Cannamore Orchard Acres of Terror

 Get ready for a frightfully fun night at Cannamore Orchard as Acres of Terror returns for its 33rd season.
 Eastern Ontario’s scariest Halloween attraction features four spooky experiences: the wagon ride with witches and warlocks, the chilling House of Terror, the eerie Spooky Village, and a fog maze where anything could be hiding.
 Families can enjoy a toned-down version during the day, while evenings bring the full scare factor for brave souls.
 Tickets must be booked ahead, and the event runs rain or shine, so bundle up and prepare for a gourd time!